IWU-CS253/Yoink/docs/iteration_report_2.md

 Next steps: Chris: will work to make search more flexible Hirat: will work on making the details available only to logged in users and limit characters for posts.
 Yohance: will work on unit testing.
 Earl: Will work on implementing the rest of the blocking feature.

-Team Feedback: Chris: Good job having the searh bar working Hirat: check on edge cases and look into github issues Yohance: nice work checking on the login/ sign up but try not to wait till the last minute Earl: Good approach towards the blocking feature, but try to reach for help earlier if needed.
+Team Feedback: Chris: Good job having the search bar working Hirat: check on edge cases and look into github issues Yohance: nice work checking on the login/ sign up but try not to wait till the last minute Earl: Good approach towards the blocking feature, but try to reach for help earlier if needed.